crytic/contract-explorer/README.md

 npm i
 ```

 In the menu bar you can then select `Debug`->`Start Debugging` to run a new instance of Visual Studio Code with your extension activated in debug mode.
+If you wish to create a release mode package, you can run the `vsce package` command to create a VSIX package within the root of the repository directory.

 ## Getting Started